-Careto - which is Spanish for mask, giving this malware another name — The Mask is believed to originate from Spanish speaking countries.
-Many of the original victims of Careto malware are in Spain, Morocco and Gibraltar.
+Careto is Spanish for a mask, giving this malware another name — The Mask.
+It is believed to originate from Spanish-speaking countries.
+Many of the original victims of Careto malware are in Spain, Morocco, and Gibraltar.
 Targets have included government agencies, diplomats, embassy workers, gas and oil companies, scientific research organizations, and political activists, leading security experts to assume this is the work of a hostile country.

 What is the Careto malware?

 Careto infects a Mac through targeted phishing emails.
 When a victim clicks on a link, it takes them to a seemingly legitimate website that contains the virus payload, usually hidden within exploitable software on the website, such as an Adobe Flash Player exploit.
-Another way it infects computers is through social engineering in emails and coercion, in an attempt to encourage the target to download a JavaUpdate.jar file or to install a Chrome browser plugin.
+It infects computers through social engineering in emails and coercion in an attempt to encourage the target to download a JavaUpdate.jar file or install a Chrome browser plugin.

 One reason this malware is able to circumvent email security systems and scans is that it comes with a digital signature.
-It came with a valid signature from a Bulgarian IT company, TecSystem Ltd. Although the legitimacy of the company is unknown, the signatures were valid between 2011 and 2016 — allowing the emails to circumvent most security systems, including government firewalls — until they were finally revoked by Verisign.
+It came with a valid signature from a Bulgarian IT company, TecSystem Ltd. Although the company’s legitimacy is unknown, the signatures were valid between 2011 and 2016 — allowing the emails to circumvent most security systems, including government firewalls — until Verisign finally revoked them.

-Here is the list of file extensions that Careto (Mask) virus is able to collect:
+Here is the list of file extensions that the Careto (Mask) virus is able to collect:

-Further analysis by Kaspersky found that Careto is capable of “data and information theft on a large scale.”
-Careto can steal almost anything — keystrokes, passwords, files, encryption keys, SSH keys and VPN settings — and send the data back to its command-and-control servers.
-Due to its stealth capabilities it adapts, downloads new malware and provides an unsafe backdoor to an infected Mac until removed.
+Careto can steal almost anything — keystrokes, passwords, files, encryption keys, SSH keys, and VPN settings — and send the data back to its command-and-control servers.
+Its stealth capabilities adapt, download new malware, and provide an unsafe backdoor to an infected Mac until removed.

-Careto uses encryption to mask the data it sends back to its servers.
-The encryption is sufficiently sophisticated that it took Kaspersky weeks of work to uncover and unravel the data packets it absorbs from victims and transmits.
-Alarmingly, cyber security experts note that the “data-gathering capabilities exceed pretty much everything else we have seen to date.”
+It then uses sophisticated encryption to mask the data it sends back to its servers.
+Alarmingly, cybersecurity experts note that the “data-gathering capabilities exceed pretty much everything else we have seen to date.”

-If you’ve been targeted, you may not even realise that your data is being stolen.
-It leaves no tell-tale signs of infection, it doesn’t shut your Mac down or make your Mac behave any differently than it normally would.
+If you’ve been targeted, you may not even realize that your data is being stolen.
+It leaves no tell-tale signs of infection; it doesn’t shut your Mac down or make your Mac behave any differently than it usually would.
 Making this as dangerous as it is stealthy and sophisticated.
 Now this means that the main challenge is removing the Careto virus.